 Back before I had children of my own, I would naively bring my friends who just birthed a baby gifts of super cute clothes and toys for the baby… and nothing for the mom.

-As a mommy-to-be, I was absolutely clueless about what I was going to need after birth.
+As a new mother to be, I was absolutely clueless about what I was going to need after birth.
 I saw blog posts with ideas of things I may need but was sure I wouldn’t need any of it. 😉

 And then I had Roy.
-When my friends who had kids started visiting, they brought over so many helpful gifts!
+When my friends who had kids started visiting, they brought over so many thoughtful gifts!
 There were bags of epsom salt, nipple cream, teas that encouraged milk production, good quality nursing tanks and more.

 Those were the friends that knew a first-time mom didn’t need one more cute outfit.
-They knew I needed some self care items!
+They knew I needed some self-care gifts!

 If you are pregnant and wondering what to buy or have a friend who’s pregnant, here’s a list of must-have things that new mamas will likely want (or maybe need is a better word, ha!) after having the baby!

 Also, just a note: each mom is different and each birth is different.
 Some of these things will be perfect, others won’t be needed.
 Regardless, they’ll appreciate the thought!

 1. Epsom salt

 Regardless of the birth, every mom should take some time for herself!
 If there are stitches or hemorrhoids involved, taking postpartum baths with epsom salt helps relieve pain or itching.

 I had one friend who did mini sitz baths (she would just fill her bath with enough water to sit in and do that for 15 minutes, 3 times a day).
 She said it helped tremendously with her healing!

-Even if there aren’t any stitches, taking a bath will help relax you and give you a few minutes of peace and quiet – just what ANY new mama needs for her labor recovery kit!
+Even if there aren’t any stitches, taking a bath with bath salts will help relax you and give you a few minutes of peace and quiet after a long day – just what ANY new mama needs for her labor recovery kit!

 2. Lavender oil (also for sitz baths)